IkerSoria/Science_Rejection_CIEMAT/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Code
-Science_Rejection_Analysis_Code.R: this script contains all the code used in the analysis of the Science Rejection paper.

 # Data:
 LAIC.RData file: processed and clean file used for the analysis of the Science Rejection paper.

+# Science_Rejection_Analysis_Code.R
+This script contains all the code used in the analysis of the Science Rejection paper.

 # Results
 Tables_and_plots.xlsx: an Excel file with the results of Science_Rejection_Analysis_Code.R in order and with publication format.
 There are six Excel sheets in this document: